- Department of English

 English Admission Requirements and Application Procedures

-Admission to the M.A. program requires an Honours degree in English or its equivalent.
+Admission to the M.A. program requires a B.A. degree in English (honours or major) or its equivalent, with a very strong record of academic success (especially in the final two years of the B.A.).
 Outstanding applicants from related disciplines may be invited to take a Qualifying year.

 Admission to the doctoral program is highly competitive.
-Outstanding students with the master's degree in hand are accepted into Ph.D.
-2. In rare circumstances, outstanding graduates of B.A. programs will be considered for “fast-tracking” into the doctoral program, entering at Ph.D.
-1. They follow the M.A. program (Thesis option) and, if their work is evaluated successfully at the end of the first year, they go on to complete the remaining requirements of the Ph.D. program.
+Generally, outstanding students with the M.A. degree in hand apply to the doctoral program and are accepted into Ph.D.
+2. In very rare circumstances, outstanding graduates of B.A. programs will be considered for “fast-tracking” into the doctoral program, entering at Ph.D.
+1. For their first year, students follow the M.A. program (Thesis option) and, if their work is given a strong evaluation at the end of the first year, they then go on to complete the remaining requirements of the Ph.D. program.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.